Iron Maiden (Marvel Comics): Earth X

 In the Earth X trilogy, a version of Iron Maiden plays a major role as a different character from the original Earth-616 version.
-Iron Maiden is a scientist who works on a project initiated by Reed Richards, which is meant to power the world using vibranium, in order to create an efficient energy source which would have no limit.
+Iron Maiden is a scientist who works on a project initiated by Reed Richards, which is meant to power the world using vibranium, to create an efficient energy source which would have no limit.
 During her exposition to vibranium, she becomes a human mutate and gains the ability to have full control over vibranium.
-Using her powers, Iron Maiden was able to create a vibranium amor all over her body, generate firing weapons, demonstrated energy projection, and had the power of flight, although the extent and limits of her powers remain unknown.
+Using her powers, Iron Maiden created a vibranium amor all over her body, generate firing weapons, demonstrated energy projection, and had the power of flight, although the extent and limits of her powers remain unknown.
 She was forced to become a servant of the Red Skull until his death.

 Mangaverse

 In the Marvel Mangaverse reality, a version of Iron Maiden features under the name of Antoinette "Toni" Stark.
-The character is depicted as the twin sister of Tony Stark, a former agent of SHIELD who took over Stark Industries, after Tony Stark mysteriously disappeared.
-Later, the character dies during a battle with the Hulk.
+The character is depicted as the twin sister of Tony Stark, a former agent of SHIELD who began running Stark Industries after her sibling mysteriously disappeared.
+The character later dies while battling the Hulk.